RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/esp8266/_index.md

 ## 4. Duo A - Deploy, build and upload code on your ESP8266 dedicated for entrence packets

+### Adapt this code in the src/main.cpp file of your plarformIO project

 ```sh
 #include <Arduino.h>
 #include <SPI.h>